GaryAsher/challenge-run-site/.docs/REMINDERS.md

 # Immediate Priorities

 ### 1. Legal Document Review
-This should happen before the site gets more traffic.
-Liability exposure grows with users.
 - [ ] Review Terms of Service line-by-line
 - [ ] Review Privacy Policy line-by-line
 - [ ] Add 13+ age requirement (like Speedrun.com)